gabe-serna/pure-mitti/README.md

 Once an item has been shipped out, we can run the **Check If Transit** part of the script to update the ETA for all orders in the Outgoing Shipments section.

-The ETA will be appended to the bottom of each order's notes.
+The ETA will be appended to the bottom of each order's notes that have the status of 🟡**TRANSIT**.
 If any updates are made to the ETA as the package is being shipped, the ETA in the spreadsheet will update accordingly.
 Until the carrier provides an ETA, the notes will remain unchanged.

-⚠️ On occassion the ETA might display <span style="color:grey">**"DELAYED"**</span>, in which case you should copy the tracking number and check the status on the carrier website for more detailed information.
+⚠️ On occassion the ETA might display **"DELAYED"**, in which case you should copy the tracking number and check the status on the carrier website for more detailed information.

-> If you want to manually run this part of the script you can use the following Menu Item function: ⏰ **Update ETA**
+> If you want to manually run this part of the script you can use the following Menu Item function:<br>⏰ **Update ETA**

 <br>